smxi/acxi/README.txt

 * --checksum / --checksum-delete checksum generation require metaflac and md5sum (or a comparable md5 generating command line utility).

+* --checksum-verify requires md5sum (or comparable tool) and flac.

 * -U self updater requires curl, and valid paths for currently installed acxi and acxi.1 man page.
 Will not update if both acxi